Albert J. Gale, DBA, MHA

 Master Health Care Administration, Indiana University/Purdue University

 Certified Dale Carnegie Trainer, Dale Carnegie of NY

 Heritage Oaks Club Home Association, President - Sarasota

 Awards / Honors

 Delta Mu Delta, Lamboa Sigma Chapter, University of Phoenix, 2014

-Gale, A. J. Constructivist Communication Strategies for 21st Century and Graduate Students.
+Gale, A. J. (2018).
+Constructivist Communication Strategies for 21st Century faculties and grade students..